snehexcel/ZomatoClone_Nomato/zomato_clone-master/README.md

 **Live App Demo Link:** [Zomato Clone Live App Demo]

-Zomato is a online food ordering application, we made a clone (Tomato) of it using React Js, Zomato Frontend clone using React Js.
+Zomato is a online food ordering application, we made a clone (Nomato) of it using React Js, Zomato Frontend clone using React Js.

 ### Project Demonistration Video: